NamPE286/DemonListVN-v3/CONTRIBUTING.md

 - Refrain from modifying or deleting any existing features or components related to payment functionalities.
 - Not remove or alter credits attributed to other contributors, nor insert credits where not warranted.
 - Ensure that submitted features do not interfere with existing design, functionality, or visibility of other features.
 Contributor is encouraged to place credit in a discreet manner, such as within an easter egg.
+- Contributor is responsible for any bugs or issues arising from their submitted contributions and agrees to address such problems if requested.
 - Failure to comply with these obligations may result in immediate closure or rejection of the PR.

 ## 5. Miscellaneous